Your guide to registrations for international transport

 An import export license is also required to apply for certificates of origin to import or export under a trade agreement.

-An import export license is a lifetime registration which must be updated if any details regarding the registered entity change.
-This includes the entity’s name, contact details or a change in directors/member/trustees of a business entity.
+An import export license is a lifetime registration that must be updated if any details regarding the registered entity change.
+This includes the entity’s name, contact details, or a change in directors/members/trustees of a business entity.

 Who needs an import export license?